Prince Harry and Meghan Markle’s US approval rating tumbles after South Park parody

 However, a representative for Harry and Markle denied reports that they were considering a lawsuit against South Park creators Trey Parker and Matt Stone, calling the speculation “nonsense”.

-Now, a new survey conducted by Redfield & Wilton for Newsweek states Prince Harry’s overall US approval rating sank by three points to hit -10 since the episode airs, while Markle’s sits at -17.
+Now, a new survey conducted by market research firm Redfield & Wilton for Newsweek states Prince Harry’s overall US approval rating sank by three points to hit -10 since the episode aired, while Markle’s sits at -17.

 Since December 2021, Harry has dropped 48 points and Markle 40, according to the poll conducted on 19 February.